zdharma-continuum/zinit/README.md

   - A **new annex** [**Unscope**](https://github.com/zinit-zsh/z-a-unscope) :)
     It's goal is: to allow the usage of the unscoped — i.e.: given without any GitHub user name — plugin IDs.
-Basically it allows to specify **zinit load _zsh-syntax-highlighting_** instead of **zinit load
+Basically it allows to specify, e.g.: **zinit load _zsh-syntax-highlighting_** instead of **zinit load
     _zsh-users/zsh-syntax-highlighting_**.
 It'll automatically send a request to the GitHub API searching for the best candidate (max. # of stars and of forks).
-It also has an embedded, static database of short *nicknames* for some of the plugins out there (requests for addition are welcomed!), e.g.:
+It also has an embedded, static database of short *nicknames* for some of the plugins out there (requests for addition are welcomed), e.g.:
     **vi-reg** for **zsh-vi-more/evil-registers**.

   - A fresh and elastic hook-based architecture has been implemented and